5hadowblad3/Titan/README.md

 **Outputs:**
 - `range_res.txt`: range analysis result.
 - `transed.bc`: The slightly transformed bc for further processing.
+- `bug_conf_cluster`: Cluster info for conflict relation.
+- `bug_over_cluster`: Cluster info for over relation.

+Notice that the independent information is included in the above two files.

 ### 3.2.3 Instrumentation